BekMart/travel-tales/README.md

 `"react/no-unescaped-entities": "off"` - Used to supress warnings about unescaped characters in JSX, like ', ", <, or > in strings.

 ### CSS
-The W3C Jigsaw CSS Validation Service was used to validate the CSS of the website.
+The [W3C Jigsaw CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) was used to validate the CSS of the website.
 All CSS modules pass the validation with no errors.

 ### HTML
-The W3C Markup Validation Service was used to validate the HTML of the website.
+The [W3C Markup Validation Service](https://validator.w3.org/nu/) was used to validate the HTML of the website.
 No errors were identified.

 [Back to Contents](#contents)

 <h1 id=deployment>Deployment</h1>

-This project was deployed to Heroku in the projects early stages to allow continual responsive testing.
+This project was deployed to [Heroku](https://www.heroku.com/) in the projects early stages to allow continual responsive testing.

 The website was deployed via Heroku by following these steps:

 1. I initially deployed my Travel API by following the [deployment instructions for the Travel API]().

-2. I cloned my GitHub repository but running `git clone https://github.com/BekMart/travel-tales.git` in the terinal of VS Code.
+2. I cloned my GitHub repository by running `git clone https://github.com/BekMart/travel-tales.git` in the terinal of VS Code.

 3. After navigating to the repository directory, I edited the `src/api/axios.js` file to change the `baseURL` to use an environment variable: `process.env.REACT_APP_API_URL`.
 I then created an `.env` file in the root of the front-end project with the following line: `REACT_APP_API_URL=https://travel-api-ca880bcd8809.herokuapp.com`.
 This URL was taken from the deployed API by copying it from the browser’s address bar.